aphecetche/docker-subaweb/README.md

 to the values used to connect to the `joomladb` in the `docker-compose.yml`

-Then (only once after a new sql file is used)
+Then (only once after a new sql file is used), assuming the `docker-subaweb.modufile` has been copied to e.g. `~/privatemodules/docker-subaweb` (this is done if the machine installation was done using the [ansible way](https://github.com/aphecetche/ansible)
 ```
-module load docker-subaweb (assuming the docker-subaweb.modufile has been copied to e.g. ~/privatemodules/docker-subaweb)
+module load docker-subaweb
 subaweb_bootstrap
 ```